07 Feb Motivation for Change in the Relationships You Don’t Love by Tracey Diefenbach, GPC

 Each question should dig deeper to draw out the reasons and motivations for change.
 Through this process, I have helped the director begin to identify his/her own area of “stuckness,” reasons for change, and potential steps towards this change.

 MI is not a technique or tool.
 Rather, it is a framework in which we can collaborate and work with others.
 There is no one clear cut way to practice it nor does it always work or magically change or fix situations.
 After all, we do not have to love every relationship, even if it is February.
 But it can help move sticky or stuck relationships forward.
-For more examples just like this and a deeper dive into MI and relationship-building with grants, join us for our upcoming AGS trainings Grants 101: Relationships with Grant Funders on February 17, 2021, Relationships: It is a Two-Way Street on March 3, 2021, and Motivational Interviewing: A Grant Centered Approach on March 31, 2021.
+For more examples just like this and a deeper dive into MI and relationship-building with grants, check out our on-demand, recorded trainings, Grants 101: Relationships with Grant Funders, Grants 301: Relationships: It is a Two-Way Street, and Grants 301: Motivational Interviewing – A Grant Centered Approach.

 Competency #7: Knowledge of practices and services that raise the level of professionalism of grant developers.
 Skill #3: Identify strategies that grant developers use in building social capital to benefit their communities and society at large.